CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 - [ ] I have logged into my professional profile on Chrome.

 Use your professional Chrome profile for all your {{<our-name>}} work.
 You will often have to share your screen during sessions, so keep your personal internet use private and away from your professional profile.

+### GitHub

+You will use [GitHub](https://github.com/signup) to store your code and to collaborate with your peers.

+- [ ] I have made a GitHub account using my professional email address.

 ### LinkedIn